Arnaud Démare: 2018–2019

-2019 season

-Démare's first victory of the 2019 season came during the tenth stage of the Giro d'Italia, which ended on the streets of Modena, prevailing in a bunch sprint ahead of Elia Viviani.
+After second-place stage finishes at both the Volta ao Algarve and Paris–Nice, Démare's first victory of the 2019 season came during the tenth stage of the Giro d'Italia – which ended on the streets of Modena – prevailing in a bunch sprint ahead of Elia Viviani.
 He took the lead of the points classification the following day, which he held for seven stages, but ultimately finished second to Pascal Ackermann – a rider he had criticised following his Modena stage victory.
 He then won two stages and the points classification at the Route d'Occitanie, and also won a stage at the Tour de Wallonie.
-Démare's final win of the season came at September's Okolo Slovenska, where he won the penultimate stage and the points classification; he finished second overall, one second in arrears of race winner Yves Lampaert.
+Démare's final win of the season came at September's Okolo Slovenska, where he won the penultimate stage and the points classification; he also finished second overall in the general classification, one second in arrears of the race winner, Yves Lampaert.

-2020 season
+2020

 After competing at the UAE Tour prior to the COVID-19 pandemic-enforced suspension of racing, Démare's first win of 2020 came at Milano–Torino, which was held on a flatter parcours compared to previous years, as it was held as a midweek precursor to Milan–San Remo three days later.
 Over the rest of August, Démare took eight further victories – two stage wins and the general classification at the Tour de Wallonie, the French National Road Race Championships (becoming the fifth rider to win the race at least three times), and three stage wins and the general classification at the Tour Poitou-Charentes en Nouvelle-Aquitaine, overhauling Josef Černý on the final day in the latter.
 He also won a silver medal in the road race at the UEC European Road Championships, held in Plouay, France, just behind Italy's Giacomo Nizzolo.